peterhinch/micropython-async/v3/docs/GPS.md

 based on this excellent library [micropyGPS].

 The code requires uasyncio V3.
-Some modules can run under CPython: doing so will require Python V3.8 or later.
+Some modules can run under CPython: doing so requires Python V3.8 or later.

 The main modules have been tested on Pyboards and RP2 (Pico and Pico W).
 Since the interface is a standard UART it is expected that the modules will work on